The Artist’s Way by Julia Cameron is a self-help book for artists on keeping and rekindling their creative inspiration.

 Some more resources to beat your internal resistance:

-As a website on social skills and games people play I was particularly intrigued by Julia Cameron’s description of the “crazymaker”.
+As a website on social skills, games people play and life strategies, I was particularly intrigued by Julia Cameron’s description of the “crazymaker”.

 A crazymaker is a successful artist who surrounds himself with other artists.
 He feeds on their attention while at the same time belittling them and bringing them down.